 This chapter describes networking and other APHA system requirements.
 This information applies to all installation scenarios and will help you prepare for setting up the cluster systems and installing or upgrading the APHA module.
-For information about requirements for installing or upgrading ESM, see the ESM Installation Guide or the ESM Upgrade Guide on the ESM documentation page.
+For information about requirements for installing or upgrading ESM, see the ESM Installation Guide or the ESM Upgrade Guide.